espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

     {IDF_TARGET_NAME} Series Hardware Connection

-  If you want to connect your device directly with ESP32-C3-MINI-1 module rather than the ESP board that integrates it, please refer to `ESP32-C3-MINI-1 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-c3-mini-1_datasheet_en.pdf>`_ for more details.
+  If you want to connect your device directly with ESP32-C3-MINI-1 module rather than the {IDF_TARGET_NAME} board that integrates it, please refer to `ESP32-C3-MINI-1 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-c3-mini-1_datasheet_en.pdf>`_ for more details.